 What causes epilepsy and do seizures shorten a person’s life?

-Written by: Dr Dora Lozsadi
+Written in association with: Dr Dora Lozsadi

 Published: | Updated: 06/03/2020